-Hardware and software configurations are designed to provide secure logical separations of customer data that permit each customer to view only its related information.
+Hardware and software configurations are designed to provide secure logical separations of customer/site data that permit each customer/site to view only its related information.

 Multi-tenant security controls include unique, non-predictable session tokens, configurable session timeout values, password policies, sharing rules, and user profiles.

-All customer data within the Atera Database is encrypted with a 256bit encryption protocol.
+All customer/site data within the Atera Database is encrypted with a 256bit encryption protocol.